The true value of an enterprise is not its systems, assets, products or people, but its data.

-In an M&A scenario, API-led change can directly impact deal-value preservation, with direct and tangible benefits to be realised in both pre-deal and post-deal scenarios, and for the enterprises on either the buyside or sellside.
+API-led change can directly impact deal-value preservation in M&A scenarios.
+Direct and tangible benefits can be realised both pre-deal and post-deal, for enterprises on the buyside or sellside.

-On the pre-deal side – the use of an API to wrapper an asset makes it more attractive to a potential buyer as they can easily see how they can start getting value from the asset.
+On the pre-deal side – An API wrapper makes an asset more attractive to potential buyers as they can easily see how they can start getting value.
 For the vendor it allows them to more accurately value their asset and puts them in a better negotiating position.
-It would be powerful for a vendor to say to prospective buyers that they have a suite of APIs that allow the vendors to integrate their core finance and operational platforms with the assets simply and quickly.
+Now the vendor can integrate their core finance and operational platforms with the buyer’s assets simply and quickly.
 Implementing an API platform could be carried out by a vendor before they even approach the market.
 A cloud-native based approach would also allow for ease of migration of APIs across platforms as well as scaling to meet demand.

-On the post-deal side – implementation of an API-centric approach to exposing enterprise data within the newly acquired asset allows for rapid integration of key functions.
-This allows a greater degree of confidence that deal value will be preserved.
-The approach furthermore sets the basis for iterative change that re-uses that platform as a base.
-Post-merger integrations typically have a key milestone of the first 90 days.
-Standing up an API platform in the cloud that exposes key data from enterprise platforms is something that can directly enable early benefits, followed by iterative frequent delivery of more APIs that deliver added capability.
-This speed is simply not possible with the large solution vendors’ products.
+On the post-deal side – An API-centric approach to expose enterprise data within the newly acquired asset allows for rapid integration of key functions.
+Setting up an API platform in the cloud to expose key data from enterprise platforms can directly enable early benefits, followed by iterative frequent delivery of more APIs that deliver added capability.

-Looking even further ahead, an API based approach to smoothing deal execution can set the foundation for a step change within the new organisation for how it views and exposes it’s data.
-In essence while putting APIs at the heart of the transaction, they can continue to drive value for the enterprise long after the transaction lifecycle has concluded.
+Once the deal is done, an API-based approach sets the foundation within the new organisation for how it views and exposes it’s data.
+In essence, putting APIs at the heart of the transaction helps drive value for the enterprise long after the transaction lifecycle has concluded.

 Companies can’t afford to miss out on the benefits of a robust API Strategy

-APIs and API Management enable secure exposing of data – whether that data is consumed internally or externally.
-Security is fundamental when it comes to APIs, and using the right security frameworks to ensure secure access is essential.
-There are many technologies which can enable the right level of security around APIs.
-When assets are acquired, the buyers also take on an increased risk of a data breach by merging the IT estate from the asset with their current estate.
-Numerous cases have come to light where subsidiary companies have had weak security which has then been exploited by hackers to breach the parent company’s IT network, with devastating impact.
-Wrapping an asset’s IT estate with highly secure APIs allows the acquirer to feel better about taking on that additional security risk.
+APIs and API Management enable secure exposing of data whether that data is consumed internally or externally.
+Security is fundamental when it comes to APIs, and using the right frameworks for secure access is essential.
+There are many technologies which can enable the right level of security.
+When a new asset is acquired, the buyer takes on increased risk of a data breach by merging the their current estate with the acquired one.
+There have been numerous cases where subsidiary companies have had weak security which has then been exploited to breach the parent company’s IT network, with devastating impact.
+Wrapping an asset’s IT estate with highly secure APIs substantially decreases that risk.

 Many organisations don’t know how to design and run an API Strategy – At Integrella we’ve realised that organisations may know what APIs are, and have some familiarity with Swagger/OpenAPI3.0, REST.
 They may be familiar with integration frameworks such as Camel, as well as popular platform architecture choices that draw together elements of on premise and cloud based approaches.
 What they don’t know is how to bring it all together within a strategy that is clearly tied to business growth goals.

-What Integrella brings to the party is knowledge of cloud-native technologies, open source technologies that work at scale, paired with the delivery leadership experience to knit these technologies together within the right delivery approaches – whether DevOps/Agile or waterfall.
-We’re familiar with the technologies available because we’ve researched those technologies to build a platform for ourselves and for our customers.
-We can deliver this for our customers with a clear view of the commercials as well as the delivery and operational risks.
+What these companies really need is knowledge and experience of cloud-native technologies, open source technologies that work at scale, paired with the delivery leadership experience to knit these technologies together within the right delivery approaches – whether DevOps/Agile or waterfall.
+We’re familiar with the technologies available because we’ve researched them to build a platform for ourselves and for our customers.
+We deliver this for our customers with a clear view of the commercials as well as the delivery and operational risks.

 About Integrella and APIs: